jpvelez/all-roads-meet/README.md

 ## Running the analysis

+We use the [conda package manager](http://conda.pydata.org/docs/) to download and manage python packages in a separate virtual environment.
+Before you can run the analysis, you must load the conda env by typing:

+`source activate all-roads-meet`

-To run the entire analysis, type:
+Then, to run the entire analysis, type:

 `make planet-dfs`